runKleisli/verified-integer-gaussian-elimination/README.md

 Mostly complete:
 Expressed in terms of an unimplemented "GCD of vector" algorithm to be implemented in terms of a verified GCD.
+What's implemented is called (gaussElimlzIfGCD).
-Some theorems it depends on are unproved, things like basic facts about finite sets, Issue #24, and some Data.Vect.Structural stuff left over.
+Some theorems it depends on are unproved, things like Issue #24, and some Data.Matrix.ZZVerified stuff left over.
 Idris confirms totality, up to those theorems it depends on, except for there's a mutual recursion in proofs regarding the properties of linear combination.

 Index: